WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 :::

 :::details
-### Why is the anonymity set 100?
+### Why is the anonymity score 100?

 It is difficult to determine a sufficient anonymity set since enough research hasn’t been conducted to provide a definitive answer.
 The right anonymity set depends on your own personal threat model.
 However, the rough consensus among many privacy researchers is that an anonymity set above 50 could be considered sufficient.
-Furthermore our calculations have shown that with the liquidity of today’s mixers our mixing rounds would take 1 to 5 minutes with 100 anonymity set and 0.1 BTC fixed denomination.
+Furthermore our calculations have shown that with the liquidity of today’s mixers, our mixing rounds would take 1 to 5 minutes with 100 anonymity score.
 :::

 :::details